denoku/dotnet-webapp-code-challenge/README.md

 To get started with this app, follow these steps:

-1.Clone this repository using Git. git clone https://github.com/your-username/MyDotNetApp.git
+1. Clone this repository using Git.

+git clone https://github.com/your-username/MyDotNetApp.git

-2.Install the required dependencies using NPM. cd MyDotNetApp/ClientApp npm install
+2. Install the required dependencies using NPM.

+cd MyDotNetApp/ClientApp
+npm install

-3. Start the React development server. npm start
+3. Start the React development server.

+npm start

-4.In a separate terminal window, start the .NET development server. cd ../ dotnet run
+4. n a separate terminal window, start the .NET development server.

+cd ../
+dotnet run